Self-supervised Geometric Features Discovery via Interpretable Attention for Vehicle Re-Identification and Beyond: Related works

-\bfsection{Self-supervised learning} The success of SSL hinges on devising appropriate pretext task to supervise model learning and a variety of novel tasks have been constructed, for instance, image generation \cite{global_local}, colorization \cite{zhang2017split}, patch position prediction \cite{doersch2015unsupervised, Kolesnikov_2019_CVPR}, patch order classification \cite{kim2019self, Kolesnikov_2019_CVPR} and image rotation recognition \cite{Zhai_2019_ICCV, feng2019self}.
+\bfsection{Self-supervised learning} The success of self-supervised learning hinges on devising an appropriate pretext task to supervise model optimization.
+In this literature, a variety of visual tasks have been constructed, for instance, image completion \cite{global_local}, colorization \cite{zhang2017split}, patch position prediction \cite{doersch2015unsupervised, Kolesnikov_2019_CVPR}, patch order prediction \cite{kim2019self, Kolesnikov_2019_CVPR} and rotation recognition \cite{Zhai_2019_ICCV, feng2019self}.
 Besides, recently contrastive learning of multi-view images \cite{simclr, moco} has demonstrated its efficacy.
-Furthermore, these tasks can also be applied to improve the performance of the main task in multi-task optimization \cite{boostfewshoot, self_gan}.
-A nice survey on SSL can be found in \cite{self_survey} and references therein.

-We are aware that recently Khorramshahi \etal \cite{khorramshahi2020devil} proposed Self-supervised Attention for Vehicle Re-identification (SAVER) to effectively learn vehicle-specific discriminative features.
-Without extra annotations, SAVER takes the residual of removing the reconstructed images based on Variational Auto-Encoder (VAE) \cite{kingma2013auto} from original images as discriminative inputs for vehicle ReID feature extraction.
-Apart from the implementation details, our approach is significantly distinguished from \cite{khorramshahi2020devil} from the following perspectives, at least: \begin{itemize}[nosep, leftmargin=*] \item Our self-supervised attention can manage to robustly and consistently locate geometric features across different vehicles and views with no corresponding labels.
-Our visualization of attention masks clearly shows the advantage in understanding the ReID decision based on the geometric features with physical interpretation.

-\item Our proposed deep network is end-to-end trainable with no need for pretraining or preprocessing of input images.
-Therefore, our approach is much more neat and intuitive in the problem formulation.
+Furthermore, these pretext tasks can also be borrowed as an auxiliary task to strengthen a targeted one \cite{boostfewshoot, self_gan}.
+Ours is significantly different from these works.
+We conduct self-supervised learning to facilitate geometric features discovery, which has not been explored by other works yet.